mpc02002/Food.com_data/README.md

 <h3> Some Results </h3>
 <p>
-The script produces strong evidence that certain ingredients have a detractive effect on user ratings: for example, kale and lamb almost certainly lower the mean rating of recipes which include them.
-Other ingredients, like tofu and apple, appear to have a positive effect on mean ratings, although the evidence is less conclusive.
+The script produces strong evidence that certain ingredients have a detractive effect on user ratings.
+For example, kale and lamb almost certainly lower the mean rating of recipes which include them, with confidence over 99%.
+Other ingredients, like tofu and apple, appear to have a positive effect on mean ratings, although the evidence is less conclusive for tofu.
 I invite the reader to look for other interesting conclusions!

 This project is still in progress.